Kristiania Elektriske Sporvei: Establishment

-The group received permission for two lines, one from Jernbanetorget, the square outside Oslo East Station, to Majorstuen.
-It would receive a branch from Inkognitogaten and Drammensveien to Skøyen, a total distance of 6 km.
-User of overhead wires had been discouraged by the city engineer, but he later changed his mind after a trip to Germany.
-The issue was decided upon by the municipal council on 19 May 1892.
-The concession had a duration of thirty years, of which the municipality retained the right to municipalize the company after fifteen years and at the end of the duration.
+They received permission for two lines: from Jernbanetorget (the square outside Oslo East Station) to Majorstuen and a branch that would feed into the line from Inkognitogaten and Drammensveien to Skøyen, 6 km of track.
+The city engineer initially discouraged overhead wires, but after his trip to Germany he relented.
+On 19 May 1892 the municipal council granted a 30 year concession; the municipality retained the right to municipalize the company at fifteen years or at the end of the concession.

-Shares worth 800,000 Norwegian krone (NOK) issued in October 1892, which sold out in a month.
-A/S Kristiania Elektriske Sporvei was incorporated on 16 December 1892.
-Heyerdal was appointed chair of the board, a position he held until his death in 1917.
-Fenger-Krog was hired as managing director.
+The 800,000 Norwegian krone (NOK) worth of shares issued in October 1892 were totally subscribed in a month.
+Kristiania Elektriske Sporvei AS was incorporated on 16 December 1892.
+Heyerdal was chair of the board until his death in 1917 and Fenger-Krog was hired as managing director.
 Six companies bid to deliver trams and electrical equipment; Allgemeine Elektrizitäts Gesellschaft (AEG) won and delivered seven Class A motor trams and five trailers.
 In June 1893 the contract to lay the tracks was issued to H. W. Wessel.
-The company applied the municipality to buy power from its Oslo Lysverker, but was rejected.
-It therefore decided to build a power station at Majorstuen.
-On the same lot it built the first depot, a prefabricated corrugated galvanized iron structure from Germany.
+The company wanted the municipality to buy power from its Oslo Lysverker, but was rejected.
+Instead a municipal power station was constructed at Majorstuen where was constructed the first depot, a prefabricated corrugated galvanized iron structure from Germany.
 Investments totaled NOK 817,572.